carmenhchung-zz/pull-request-template/README.md

 "I don't need a PR template," you scoff.
 Or, "My colleagues won't let me sit with them if I ever tried to apply this to every PR!" you lament.

 I get it.
 Implementing new processes takes a lot of time and energy (and sometimes a little shameless begging).
-If it helps, feel free to watch my talk on [How to write technical documentation that will save your career](https://www.youtube.com/watch?v=ocqjOFrrios), which shows how documentation - including using a pull request template - can make a huge difference to your workflow.
+If it helps, feel free to watch my talk on ["How to write technical documentation that will save your career"](https://www.youtube.com/watch?v=ocqjOFrrios), which shows how documentation - including using a pull request template - can make a huge difference to your workflow.

 Don't want to see my face?
 (Don't worry, that makes two of us. 😅) I'll be posting a blog post (link to come) to convince you that using a pull request template will do wonders for your coding life.